Contrasting Reed’s (REED) and The Competition

 |2.59

-As a group, “Bottled & canned soft drinks” companies have a potential downside of 3.88%.
-Given Reed’s’ competitors higher probable upside, analysts clearly believe Reed’s has less favorable growth aspects than its competitors.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 0.23%.
+Given Reed’s’ peers higher probable upside, analysts clearly believe Reed’s has less favorable growth aspects than its peers.

 Summary